-- (a) if an Associate, suspend their membership; and - (b) if a Certified Practising Accountant or Fellow Certified Practising Accountant, lower their Allocated Membership Status to "Associate".

-4.5 Regulatory standards
+- (a) if an Associate, suspend their membership; and - (b) if a Certified Practising Accountant or Fellow Certified Practising Accountant, lower their Allocated Membership Status to "Associate". - 4.5 Regulatory standards

 Members must meet the requirements of applicable regulatory standards and ensure they are acting with sufficient professional competence.
-Where Members hold any statutory registration such as, without limitation, company auditor, company liquidator, tax agent, trustee in bankruptcy, financial service licensee or representatives appropriate Continuing Professional Development must be undertaken in the speciality area and the Member must meet any prescribed minimum Continuing Professional Development requirements required to maintain such registrations.
+Where Members hold any statutory registration such as, without limitation, company or self-managed superannuation fund (SMSF) auditor, company liquidator, tax or BAS agent, trustee in bankruptcy, financial service licensee or representatives appropriate Continuing Professional Development must be undertaken in the speciality area and the Member must meet any prescribed minimum Continuing Professional Development requirements required to maintain such registrations.